SSIGPRO/albero-system/README.md

 ## 🤝 Acknowledgments

-This work is part of the project NODES which has receive was fundings from the MUR - M4C2 1.5 of PNRR funded by the European Union - NextGenerationEU (Grant agreement no. ECS00000036).
+This work is part of the project NODES which has received fundings from the MUR - M4C2 1.5 of PNRR funded by the European Union - NextGenerationEU (Grant agreement no. ECS00000036).

 ---